bxparks/rpn83p/docs/USER_GUIDE.md

 ENTER
 ```

-The display before the `ENTER` looks like this:
+The display before and after the `ENTER` looks like this:

 ![RPN83P Complex Inlining RECT 1](images/rpn83p-complex-inlining-rect-1.png)

-After the `ENTER`, the input buffer is parsed and a complex number is pushed
-into the RPN stack, like any other number:

 ![RPN83P Complex Inlining RECT 2](images/rpn83p-complex-inlining-rect-2.png)

 To enter `2 e^(i 60deg)` in polar-degree mode, we would type: